There are also some external funding schemes which are applicable for students from the School of Education.

 The British Federation of Women Graduates scholarships are for women who will be in their third year of doctoral studies or part time equivalent at the time when the awards are given out.
 The awards are given on the basis of overall academic excellence determined from information on application form, referee reports and interview for shortlisted candidates.
 Awards are given out in September/October and range upwards from £1,000 with the average being around £3,000.

-To be eligible to apply for a BFWG award for the year 2015/16 you must be: A female postgraduate student who commenced full time doctoral studies eg. PhD, DPhil, DMus etc. between 1 September 2012 and 31 October 2013, or a part time student at an equivalent stage of her studies.
+To be eligible to apply for a BFWG award for the year 2016/17 you must be: A female postgraduate student who commenced full time doctoral studies eg. PhD, DPhil, DMus etc. between 1 September 2014 and 31 October 2015, or a part time student at an equivalent stage of her studies.
 You must be registered at a university in England, Wales or Scotland (not Northern Ireland).
-Awards are given to help with on-going doctoral work rather than as prizes at the end of doctoral studies so we are not expecting applicants to be submitting their theses before February 2016 at the earliest.
-To be eligible, fees for the year from October 2015 must be paid or covered by available funds or waived by the university.
-Deadline is 27th March 2015
+Awards are given to help with on-going doctoral work rather than as prizes at the end of doctoral studies so we are not expecting applicants to be submitting their theses before February 2018 at the earliest.
+To be eligible, fees for the year from October 2017 must be paid or covered by available funds or waived by the university.

 Please visit the BFWG website for further details